spatie/laravel-mailcoach-docs-old/docs/app/lists/subscribers.md

 When people have signed up for your list, but have not yet confirmed their subscription, they will be _unconfirmed_.
 You will only see this status when you have double opt-in (_Require confirmation_) enabled for this list.

-You can manually confirm email addresses using the action menu next to their name, but we don't suggest doing this without consent of the person this account belongs to.
+You can manually confirm email addresses using the action menu next to their name, but we don't suggest doing this without the consent of the person this account belongs to.

 **Subscribed**